Arailym-ray/Advanced-Programming-Python-1/README.md

 # Rules for the delivery of completed works
 1. Deadline for completing the task before the end of each week
-2. Send links from your repositories to the module
+2. Send links from your repositories to the moodle.astanait.edu.kz